syall/SIPF/docs/REPORT.md

 ### Circuit Parsing

-The circuit parsing was coded to read gates line by line in order, not using the given `QASMparser`.
-The reason is that although the layers produced are optimal, but the gates are also unordered.
-The preemptive parallel expanding of the gates by the parser made it so that swap gates inserted would not produce an equivalent circuit.
+The circuit parsing is coded to read gates line by line in order, not using the provided `QASMparser`.
+The reason is that although the layers produced are optimal, the gates are unordered within a layer.
+The parallel expanding of the gates by the parser made it so that swap gates inserted would not produce an equivalent circuit.
 The order of the gates by the parser would only work if no other gates were added since parallel layers and analysis had already been produced.

 ### Qubit Mapping